 You can trace the story of Sheffield Manor Lodge back to its beginnings as a medieval hunting lodge.
-It then became an imposing Tudor manor house, developed by Bess of Hardwick and her husband, the Duke of Norfolk, into a comfortable prison for one of history’s most infamous characters, Mary Queen of Scots.
+It became an imposing Tudor manor house, developed by Bess of Hardwick and her husband, the Earl of Shrewsbury, into a comfortable "prison" for Mary Queen of Scots.

-The story then sees Sheffield Manor Lodge fall from grace.
-From a grand manor house with royal associations the lodge sank into a period of industrial use.
-The ruins were first used for farming before becoming a pottery in the 18th century and finally a community for the local miners.
-At the turn of the 20th century, the then Duke of Norfolk demolished any non-Tudor buildings and so began Sheffield Manor Lodge’s restoration into the tourist attraction we see today.
+Following it's Tudor heyday came a period of industrial use.
+The ruins and grounds were first used for farming, adding a pottery in the 1700s.
+As heavy industry grew throughout Sheffield in the Victorian period, a community developed around the local mine.
+At the turn of the 20th century, the then Duke of Norfolk demolished any non-Tudor buildings and so began Sheffield Manor Lodge’s restoration into the site we see today.

-To find out more about Sheffield Manor Lodge’s grand past and its eventual decline, please click on the links below.
+To find out more about Sheffield Manor Lodge’s past, please click on the links below.